 Credit for Major/Minor

 Students may petition to apply I A STD 195CE towards their major or minor.
 Please submit your petition through the Petition Form for your major/minor under "Current Students."
 Please consult with your major/minor counselor for information on which requirement this course may fulfill.

 Global Studies Students can also use I A STD 195CE to fulfill their Senior Capstone.
 More information can be found here.

 In Summer, I A STD 195CE is only offered during Session A, and is a 10-week course.
 Internships must overlap with a minimum of 8 weeks out of the 10 week session to be eligible for credit.
 195CE courses are NOT offered during Summer Session C. To enroll in the course for Spring or Summer, students must secure an internship and schedule an intake appointment at the Center for Community Learning.

 Multiple scholarships of at least $1,000 will be awarded to students who have secured internships during Spring or Summer.
 Students demonstrating financial need, who are participating in internships abroad, who are advancing their understanding of international issues and/or financial literacy are especially encouraged to apply.

 In order to accept an internship, International Students must earn academic credit by enrolling in a course like I A STD 195CE.
 The internship needs to be related to your major or minor.
 For any questions about employment and choosing internships related to your studies, please contact the Dashew Center.

-For Spring 2022 Quarter, we will be offering virtual and in-person advising support.
+For Spring 2023 we will be offering virtual and in-person advising support.